Kirishitan: Later persecution

 The Shimabara Rebellion, led by a young Christian man named Amakusa Shirō Tokisada, took place against the shogunate in 1637.
 The rebellion broke out over economic desperation and government oppression but later assumed a religious tone.
 About 27,000 people joined the uprising, but it was crushed by the shogunate after a sustained campaign.
 The reigning shogun, Tokugawa Iemitsu, who had issued the Sakoku Edict, restricting trade and effectively isolating Japan, two years earlier, came down hard on the Christians.
 Many Japanese were deported to Macau or to Spanish Philippines.
 Many Macanese and Japanese-Filipino Mestizos are the mixed-race descendants of the deported Japanese Catholics.
 About 400 were officially deported by the government to Macau and Manila, but thousands of Japanese were pressured into moving voluntarily.
 About 10,000 Macanese and 3,000 Japanese were moved to Manila.

 The Catholic remnant in Japan were driven underground, and its members became known as the "Hidden Christians".
 Some priests remained in Japan illegally, including 18 Jesuits, seven Franciscans, seven Dominicans, one Augustinian, five seculars and an unknown number of Jesuit irmao and dojuku.
 Since this time corresponds to the Thirty Years' War between Catholics and Protestants in Germany, it is possible that the checking of Catholic power in Europe reduced the flow of funds to the Catholic missions in Japan, which could be why they failed at this time and not before.
-During the Edo period, the Kakure Kirishitan kept their faith.
+During the Edo period, the Kakure Kirishitans kept their faith.
 Biblical phrases or prayers were transferred orally from parent to child, and secret posts (mizukata) were assigned in their underground community to baptize their children, all while regional governments continuously operated fumi-e to expose Christians.